Christian Maclagan: Antiquarian activities

 Maclagan theorised that megalithic circles and tombs were the remnants of houses and forts.
 She believed an academic examination of all such sites would reveal a message, through the archaeological 'language' needed for such examination.
+Accordingly, she carried out her own archaeological investigations through extensive independent travel to sites across Scotland.
 The findings of her investigations included rubbings from hundreds of archaeological specimens of various sites and were published at her own expense.
+Although her fieldwork is likely to have taken place across multiple years preceding, her first archaeological publication was not until 1871, when she was already 60, on antiquities near Stirling.
 She carried out an excavation on the Mither Tap of Bennachie.
+Her major work on Scottish hillforts was published in 1875.
+In 1880 she excavated two carved stones in Abderdeenshire, and published their details along with drawings.
+After several further years publishing on Scottish archaeology and antiquaries, she published in 1881 her second book, Chips From Old Stone on various stone structures she had examined in Sardinia, Brittany, Rome, and France.

-Some of her theories were considered eccentric to her contemporaries.
-The dismissal of her views could be due to sexist attitudes of her era, or due to the anthropological comments Maclagan would make alongside her archaeological studies.
+Some of Maclagan's theories were considered eccentric to her contemporaries.
+The dismissal of her views could be due to sexist attitudes of her era, or due to the anthropological comments Maclagan would make alongside her archaeological studies, which were particularly influenced by her tendency to present the Scots as conducting a noble resistance to the Romans, even when she was discussing archaeological remains of buildings from times significantly before the Roman invasion.
 At least one author criticized her work despite, presumably because of her Christian name, mistaking her for a man.